dsr-haslab/dsr-haslab.github.io/_pages/team.md

-We are looking for new Postdocs, PhD students and Master/Bachelor students to join HASLab and work on storage research topics.<br>
+We are looking for new Postdocs, PhD students and Master/Bachelor students to join HASLab and work on database research topics.<br>
-If you are interested in working with us, please send me an [email](mailto:jtpaulo@inesctec.pt).
+If you are interested in working with us, please send me an [email](mailto:fabio.a.coelho@inesctec.pt).

-HASLab members involved in distributed storage research:
+HASLab members involved in database research:

 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}